 By Marika Sboros

-It’s the closest that modern medicine comes to a ‘cure’ for the global epidemic.
+Those behind it believe that it is the closest that modern medicine comes to a ‘cure’ for the global epidemic.

 Click here to read: ‘Cure’ for type 2 diabetes: a doctor’s journey

-Inkinen has a fascinating background that includes a personal connection to diabetes.
 Forbes named Ikinen one of its top ‘Thrillionnaires’ because of his penchant for extreme exploits at work and at play.

 Click here to read: Who gets type 2 diabetes?
 Addicts and athletes!